-Focus - Small Sided Game Name of Game: Numbers Games with one net Organization
+Focus - Small Sided Game Name of Game - Numbers Game with two goals.

 Set up a small grid, depending on number of players.
-Separate players into 2 teams as shown below.
+Separate players/parents into 2 teams as shown below.
 Number players 1,2,3,4,5 etc. Call out a number.
-That numbered player on each team must race around the cones into the field where a ball is placed.
-Players are trying to both defend and score on the same net.
-Encourage celebrations after a goal!
+The player called from each team enters into the field to challenge for the ball.
+The coach sends the ball in and players try to score on opposing side while defending their own side.
+Goalkeepers can be added to the game.
+Coach can call out more than one number to make 2 v 2 and 3 v 3 situations